AnshKetchum/arcadium/README.md

 also, to train an MoE model :D

 # Accomplishments ... so far
-1. Partial replication of FIgure 6, GQA graph from the paper on an 8 GB VRAM GPU: [https://arxiv.org/pdf/2305.13245](https://arxiv.org/pdf/2305.13245).
+1. Partial replication of Figure 6, GQA graph from the paper on an 8 GB VRAM GPU: [https://arxiv.org/pdf/2305.13245](https://arxiv.org/pdf/2305.13245).
 Varied the GQA groups for 1 layer.
 See [this image](https://github.com/AnshKetchum/arcadium/blob/main/story/gqa_benchmark_replication.png) for the actual plot

 # Setup